The Buyer's Journey has Evolved

 WhatsApp currently has 1.6 billion registered users, so the chances are that your customers are already on WhatsApp.

-Equally, live chat platforms, embedded on your website, allow instant connections and instant responses for customers, whilst customer service and sales teams are in the office.
-Artificial Intelligence / Chatbots can take over, when they are not.
+Live chat platforms, embedded on your website, allow instant connections and instant responses for customers, whilst customer service and sales teams are in the office.
+Artificial Intelligence / Chatbots take over, when they are not.

 Yes, if your company goal is to attract new customers, PPC (pay-per-click) advertising campaigns will produce amazing results if your business goal is to attract potential customers at the early stages of their buying process.